-Pre-requisite: SOWK1001.
-Introduction to social administration or SOWK1002.
-Introduction to social work or SOWK1011.
+SOWK1011.
 Introduction to social entrepreneurship and social innovation or SOWK1013.
-Introduction to social policy and development studies or SOWK1014.
-Introduction to social development Assessment: 100% coursework.
+Introduction to social policy and development studies

+100% coursework.
+Assessment:

 SOWK3095.
 Social development and service learning (6 credits)

 Service learning is a key component of many global education systems and has been developing rapidly within Asia in recent decades.
 This course combines lectures on service learning, community development and empowerment practice with the application of these concepts to a field experience with local and/or global community partners.
 Students will gain valuable skills in needs assessment of diverse socially disadvantaged groups within Hong Kong and/or international contexts.
 Students will gain experience in self-reflection on personal and social motives for engaging in service learning activities.
 The course includes guest lectures with community leaders in service learning.